Essem Stage Coach

 Unlike the previous all-metal models, the Essem Stage Coach was produced in only one main colour which was red, except for the 1956 'Davy Crockett' issue which was orange.
 Morestone produced two matching Walt Disney 'Davy Crockett' models at that time, both with special boxes, the other being the 'Davy Crockett' Covered Wagon.

-Apart from the special issues, the Essem Stage Coaches were sold in blue printed boxes with, on two sides, 'Kansas to Texas Stage Coach' alongside a drawing of a coach, and on the other sides 'Complete with Two Horses and Driver' printed in a similar scheme to the F W Birch all-metal Stage Coaches.
+Apart from the special issues, the Essem Stage Coaches were sold in blue printed boxes with, on two sides, 'Kansas to Texas Stage Coach' alongside a drawing of a coach, and on the other sides 'Complete with Two Horses and Driver' printed in a similar scheme to the F W Birch all-metal Stage Coach boxes.
 On the end-flaps, however, 'Essem Series' was boldly printed.

 On the 'Davy Crockett' and 'Hawkeye' special boxes the 'Essem' name was dropped and 'Morestone Series' or 'A Morestone Product' was included on the end-flaps.

 The red & black Essem Stage Coach is not too hard to find although the black plastic is sometimes brittle or broken after 50 years and the figures of the driver and guard are frequently missing.
-The 'Davy Crockett' orange coach is scarce, the orange figures in the 'Hawkeye' set are very scarce, and both the special boxes are rare.
+The 'Davy Crockett' orange coach is scarce, the orange figures in the 'Hawkeye' set are very scarce, and both the special boxes are quite rare.